*This article has been updated on May 30th, 2019 based on new research conducted by the TrustRadius team*

 Before cloud-based HR, security meant using durable padlocks and fireproofing archives.
 Today, security takes a different form — digital.
 Because employee records are now stored digitally, companies need to rethink how to keep sensitive information safe.
 This is particularly relevant because of the recent implementation of the GDPR law across Europe.

 The good news is that most cloud HR software companies take security seriously.
 They conveniently have all the latest mechanisms in place to safeguard your company’s sensitive data.
-As a result, security is on them, not you, to maintain as regulations change.
+As a result, security is on them, not you, to maintain, even as regulations change.

 #8 Easy Access to Innovation

 What happens if your proprietary HR management software gets outdated?
 Upgrades, deployment, and training can easily ramp up the total cost of ownership.
-Thanks to cloud computing, startups and big corporations now have equal, easy access to innovation.
+Thanks to cloud computing, startups and big corporations now have equal access to innovation.
 The cloud provides an easy way to update solutions.
-This means companies no longer need to invest extra in a software or technology on a continuous basis.
+This means companies no longer need to invest extra in a software or technology on a continual basis.

 This levels the playing field by allowing small companies to compete with big corporations by staying ahead of technology trends — adapting to changes and adopting new solutions as they move forward.